 Many students are on an accelerated program now and have sufficient credits to graduate at midyear.
-Students graduating at midyear then forfeit their eligibility for the subsequent semester which normally is the spring sports season and/or summer baseball.
+Students graduating at midyear then forfeit their eligibility for the subsequent semester including the remainder of the winter sports season, spring sports season and the summer baseball season.
 If a student wants to compete in spring activities, the student must be enrolled in four courses that they can receive credit in.